-Ethical Screening is an external organisation that provides information on retail collective funds available in the UK which have an ethical, environmental or responsible investment approach.
-In addition to our own analysis, we utilise Ethical Screening in our research.
+Ethical Screening is an external organisation that provides information on retail collective funds available in the UK which have an ethical, environmental or responsible investment approach (https://www.ethicalscreening.co.uk/).
+In addition to our own analysis, we use Ethical Screening in our research.

 Mearns & Company operates a panel of funds in which we have absolute conviction.
 Part of our own screening process for any fund is to ensure that the manager operates responsibly and ethically in their day to day activities.
 However, the majority of funds are not subject to strict ethical mandates.

-Although there are more than 80 funds which have ethical mandates, we believe that only a small number of these funds are suitable for our clients based on the following criteria:
+Although there are many funds which have ethical mandates, we believe that only a small number of these funds are suitable for our clients based on the following criteria:

 Of these, we feel that risk management is critical since many of the traditional defensive holdings in a portfolio, such as shares in tobacco and armaments companies, are not available to the ethical fund manager.
 For this reason, ethical funds typically display higher volatility and fall in value more quickly when stock markets are in decline.